R1chZhang/Socioeconomic-Impact-from-Farmland-Distribution/README.md

 1. Droller, Federico, and Martin Fiszbein.
 “Staple Products, Linkages, and Development: Evidence from Argentina.” *The Journal of Economic History* (2021).
 2. Wang, S., Bai, X., Zhang, X., et al. “Urbanization can benefit agricultural production with large-scale farming in China.” *Nature Food* 2, 183–191 (2021).
+3. Miles, Jeremy and Weden, Margaret; Lavery, Diana; Escarce, José; Kathleen Cagney; Shih, Regina.
+2016.
+“Constructing a Time-Invariant Measure of the Socio-Economic Status of U.S. Census Tracts.”
+Journal of Urban Health, vol. 93, issue no.1, pp. 213-232.